mincong-h/mincong-h.github.io/_posts/2023-06-27-chinese-software-mirrors.md

 How to go further from here?

-* Visit <https://developer.aliyun.com/mirror/> to find documentation for the detailed set up for each mirror (container, tool, OS, programming languages, ...).
+* Visit <https://developer.aliyun.com/mirror/> to find documentation for the detailed setup for each mirror (container, tool, OS, programming languages, ...).
 Even though the documentation is provided by Aliyun, the configuration is mirror-agnostic.
 You can still apply them to the mirror that you've chosen.

 ## Conclusion

-In this article, we talked about how to set up mirrors for different softwares in China.
+In this article, we talked about how to set up mirrors for different software in China.
 We took Docker, Python, Homebrew, and Ruby as examples to dig into details.
-We also discussed various choices coming different cloud providers and universities, and compared the pros and cons of using mirrors.
+We also discussed various choices coming from different cloud providers and universities, and compared the pros and cons of using mirrors.
 Interested to know more?
 You can subscribe to [the feed of my blog](/feed.xml), follow me on [Twitter](https://twitter.com/mincong_h) or [GitHub](https://github.com/mincong-h/).
 Hope you enjoy this article, see you the next time!

 ## References